abyakovenko/abyakovenko.github.com/README.md

-# abyakovenko.github.com
-This is a personal blog to record progress on my side-projects that I consider exciting.

----
-layout: post
-title:  "Autoregressive World Generation: Philosophy and Motivation"
-date:   2025-06-28 17:27:00 +0100
-categories: 3d-generation research-diary
----

 I am starting a new project aimed at 3D interactive world generation.
 I have a number of requirements and naive expectations for what I want such a system to achieve.

 ### Core Requirements